kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

 ### Tiller

-As we modified the Tiller Deployment by adding a new environment variable that sets the Tiller revisions limit, you should apply the new Tiller resource before performing the upgrade:
+As we modified the Tiller Deployment by adding a new environment variable that sets the [Tiller revisions limit](#finite-number-of-revisions-in-tiller), apply the new Tiller resource before performing the upgrade:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kyma-project/kyma/$KYMA_VERSION/installation/resources/tiller.yaml